-Abstract- Brain computer interfaces (BCIs) promise to provide a novel access channel for assistive technologies, including augmentative and alternative communication (AAC) systems, to people with severe speech and physical impairments (SSPI).
-Research on the subject has been accelerating significantly in the last decade and the research community took great strides towards making BCI-AAC a practical reality to individuals with SSPI.
+Abstract-Brain-computer interfaces (BCIs) promise to provide a novel access channel for assistive technologies, including augmentative and alternative communication (AAC) systems, to people with severe speech and physical impairments (SSPI).
+Research on the subject has been accelerating significantly in the last decade and the research community took great strides toward making BCI-AAC a practical reality to individuals with SSPI.
 Nevertheless, the end goal has still not been reached and there is much work to be done to produce real-world-worthy systems that can be comfortably, conveniently, and reliably used by individuals with SSPI with help from their families and care givers who will need to maintain, setup, and debug the systems at home.
 This paper reviews reports in the BCI field that aim at AAC as the application domain with a consideration on both technical and clinical aspects.

-Index Terms-Augmentative and Alternative Communication (AAC), Brain Computer Interface (BCI), Electroencephalography (EEG).
+Index Terms-Augmentative and Alternative Communication (AAC), brain-computer interface (BCI), electroencephalography (EEG).

-I. Introduction
+I. INTRODUCTION

-Prain-computer interface (BCI) is now considered a possible access method for communication by individuals with severe speech and physical impairments (SSPI) who cannot meet their expressive language needs through natural speech, handwriting, or typing.
+B RAIN-COMPUTER INTERFACE (BCI) is now considered a possible access method for communication by individuals with severe speech and physical impairments (SSPI) who cannot meet their expressive language needs through natural speech, handwriting, or typing.
 BCIs interpret brain activity directly, bypassing physical movement and relying on neurophysiologic signals as an access method [164].
-BCI for communication falls into a class of assistive technology (AT) and is placed with other augmentative and alternative communication (AAC) devices as an access means for language expression [66, 168].
-Historically, AAC devices with different interfaces (i.e., mouse, joystick, binary switches, head control or eye gaze) have offered individuals means to
+BCI for communication falls into a class of assistive technology (AT) and is placed with other augmentative and alternative communication (AAC) devices as an access means for language expression [66], [168].
+Historically, AAC devices with different interfaces (i.e., mouse, joystick, binary switches, head control, or eye gaze) have offered individuals means to generate and speak messages, when speech and writing are no longer functional [16].
+A number of recent developments in AAC access

-Manuscript received October 26, 2013; accepted December 01, 2013.
-This work was supported by NIH (5R01DC009834) and NSF (IIS-1149570, SMA-0835976).
+Manuscript received October 26, 2013; accepted December 1, 2013.
+Date of publication December 12, 2013; date of current version April 28, 2014.
+This work was supported by the National Institutes of Health (5R01DC009834) and The National Science Foundation (IIS-1149570, SMA-0835976).